tcltk/tcl/doc/markdown/file.md

 Other attributes may be present in the returned list.
 These should be ignored.

 [file]{.cmd} [channels]{.sub} [pattern]{.optarg}
 : If *pattern* is not specified, returns a list of names of all registered open channels in this interpreter.
 If *pattern* is specified, only those names matching *pattern* are returned.
-Matching is determined using the same rules as for **string match**.
+Matching is determined using the same rules as for [string match][string].

 [file]{.cmd} [copy]{.sub} [-force]{.optlit} [-|-]{.optlit} [source]{.arg} [target]{.arg}
 : ...see next...